 We got this question:

-What phase of the moon would be best for stargazing, and why?
+Which phase of the moon would be best for stargazing, and why?

 And the answer is … it depends on what you want to do.
 Some people enjoy watching the moon itself, as it waxes and wanes in our sky.
 Some enjoy the fact that the moon appears near bright stars and planets at certain times of the month.
 For instance, you can use tonight’s moon to help you find the planet Saturn, and the stars Spica and Antares, as displayed on the sky chart below.